Carpal tunnel release surgery

 • you have severe symptoms (which may include significant weakness and continuous numbness)

-• you’ve tried other treatments, such as wrist splints and steroid injection, and you’re still getting symptoms
+• you’ve tried other treatments, such as wrist splints and a steroid injection, and you’re still getting symptoms

-Preparing for carpal tunnel release surgery
+Preparation for carpal tunnel release surgery

 Carpal tunnel release surgery is a day-case procedure.
 This means you’ll have the operation and go home on the same day.
-There’ll be no need to pack an overnight bag or make any arrangements for being away.
-You won’t be able to drive straight after your surgery, so make sure you arrange to get a lift home.

-You’ll be given a local anaesthetic injection so you won’t feel any discomfort during the procedure.
+Your surgeon will give you a local anaesthetic injection so you won’t feel any discomfort during the procedure.
 Your surgeon will check that the anaesthetic has worked before starting the operation.
 You may still feel some pressure, but you shouldn’t feel any pain.

 After having a local anaesthetic, it may take several hours before the feeling comes back into your wrist and hand.
 Take special care not to bump or knock your hand and be extra careful around anything hot such as kettles or radiators.
 You may feel tingling in your hand as the anaesthetic wears off and the feeling in your wrist and hand comes back.